-Allocate a portion of Powel Bill funding to bike and pedestrian projects.
-The Town of Carrboro has historically allocated Powel Bill funds to roadways to support auto infrastructure.
+Consider allocating a portion of Powell Bill funding to bike and pedestrian projects.
+The Town of Carrboro has historically allocated Powell Bill funds to roadways to support auto infrastructure.
 A portion of these funds can be used for bike and pedestrian projects.